RHash67/fbii-xl2t/data_signal_info/README.md

 It appears that the keypad LED lights correspond to individual bits within the packet – so I should be able to monitor the alarm status by masking these bits.

 Note: the alarm status values do not cover all possible status modes of the system.
-The listed values are just the only modes I tested.
+The listed values are just the modes I tested.

 ### Keypad Signal Values